SWP Documentation & Guides

 Framework Tags

-These 7 compliance tags are automatically applied when using the Healthcare framework:
+These 8 metadata tags (including the mandatory @regulatory_scope) are automatically applied when using the Healthcare framework:

 @sector: Healthcare